Dual certificates and efficient rational sum-of-squares decompositions for polynomial optimization over compact sets: Dual certificates

 Thus, every polynomial in the interior of the WSOS cone $\Sigma$ has a dual certificate. \begin{definition} When $-g(\vx) = \vs\, (\in\!\Sigma^\circ)$, we say that $\vx$ is the \emph{gradient certificate of $\vs$}. \end{definition}

 It is immediate from the definition that if $\vx$ is a dual certificate of $\vs$, then so is every positive multiple of $\vx$.
+Analogously, if $\vx$ is a dual certificate of $\vs$, then $\vx$ is also a dual certificate of every positive multiple of $\vs$.
 (One may also confirm directly that the matrix $\vS$ constructed in \eqref{eq:Sdef} is invariant to a positive scaling of $\vx$.)
 Also note that when $\vx$ is the gradient certificate of $\vs=-g(\vx)$, then $\vS(\vx,\vs)$ is positive definite.
-Since $\vS$ is continuous on $\Ssc\times\Sc$, it is immediate that all vectors in some ($\vs$-dependent) neighborhood of $\vx$ are dual certificates of $\vs$.
+Since $\vS$ is continuous on $\Ssc\times\Sc$, all vectors in some ($\vs$-dependent) neighborhood of $\vx$ are dual certificates of $\vs$, as they also give rise to a positive semidefinite $\vS(\vx,\vs)$.
 Conversely, the gradient certificate of $\vs$ is also a dual certificate of every polynomial in some ($\vx$-dependent) neighborhood of $\vs$.
-Our next lemma is a quantitative version of this observation.
+Our next theorem is a quantitative version of this observation.
+(Recall that $\nu$ denotes the barrier parameter introduced in \mbox{Eq. \eqref{eq:gH-identities}}.)